How to Deal with Bullying at School

 For additional assistance, parents should always be in communication with their child’s teacher and guidance counselor if there has been a pattern of bullying with their child.
 Most schools are trying their best to curb this behavior.
 If parents don’t feel their child’s issues are resolved, they need to take leadership by reaching out to their school’s district leadership.

 So how can parents stop bullying before it gets out of hand?
-Experts advise to always have a clean and open line of communication with your child and make sure that they understand they should always be treated with respect by their classmates and no child has a right to make your child feel bad about themselves.
+Experts advise to always have a clean and open line of communication with your child.
+Additionally, make sure that they understand they should always be treated with respect by their classmates and no child has a right to make your child feel bad about themselves.
 Conversely, also communicate that they have a responsibility not to make anyone feel bad.
 If a child witnesses bullying, they should also tell you that so that you can help them stop it.

 Notice your child’s behavior.
 Ask questions about their day and do so creatively.
 Instead of “how was your day at school?” parents can ask questions like “who made you smile today?” or “what challenged you today?”
 Encourage your child to be an advocate for a classmate who may be being bullied.
 If a classmate wants to report the behavior, encourage your child to go with them to report the behavior.